How do nonprofits and charities engage constituents today?

 - Your charity’s emails are competing for open rates with highly sophisticated (and resource-rich) companies for inbox attention.
 Plus, recognized “friend and family” emails and work-related communications take precedence over “nice to know” inbox messages, including charity-related emails, which rank third in open preference, just above “junk” mail.

-- Nonprofits hold trainings, events or tours at times when volunteers or donors are working or dedicated to family, leading to less-than-expected participation (25 to 40 percent attendance rates), which means that stories, impact reports, training sessions or other important communications are not reaching most constituents.
+- Nonprofits hold training, events or tours at times when volunteers or donors are working or dedicated to family, leading to less-than-expected participation (25 to 40 percent attendance rates).
+This means that stories, impact reports, training sessions or other important communications are not reaching most constituents.
 And consider that virtual, streaming training events and other “live” reporting options are more important than ever before.

 - An average 10 to 15 percent response rate for external surveys is considered normal.
-This means if you are asking for input and opinions to engage constituents via siloed tools, you are losing 85 to 90 percent of potential responders.
+This means if you are asking for input and opinions to engage constituents via silo-ed tools, you are losing 85 to 90 percent of potential responses.